If there’s one thing I faced every time I strapped into an F-16 in combat – it’s fear.

 I had a panic attack and almost died.
 It was the worst experience of my life.
 No combat mission came close to the fear I had that day.

-Obstacles and fear are part of life.
-It’s not a matter if they will appear, but when.
+Obstacles, adversity, and fear are part of business and life.
+It’s not a matter if they will be launched at us, but when.

 Layoffs.
 Divorce.
 Debt.
 The loss of a major sale…or most importantly, the loss of a loved one.